brifordwylie/aws_ml_engineer_capstone/README.md

 ## Algorithms and Techniques

-1. **Prediction Intervals using Bootstrapping**
-   - Bootstrapping involves repeatedly sampling from the training data and fitting the model multiple times to generate a distribution of predictions.
+1. **Prediction Intervals using Bootstrapping**: Bootstrapping involves repeatedly sampling from the training data and fitting the model multiple times to generate a distribution of predictions.
 This can be used to estimate prediction intervals.
 This approach should be robust and doesn't make assumptions about a particular distribution.

-1. **Quantile Regression**
-   - A set of models with different objective functions that can provide quantile estimates for predictions, offering a broader sense of the distribution within the training data.
+1. **Quantile Regression**: A set of models with different objective functions that can provide quantile estimates for predictions, offering a broader sense of the distribution within the training data.
 It will help in understanding the range and variability of predictions.
 We'll estimate a range of quantiles that should give us a 'spread' of target values within that region of feature space.

 1. **K-Nearest Neighbors (KNN) Model**: This model will use the distances to the nearest neighbors in feature space.
 Observations that have close neighbors with low variance in their target values will have higher confidence values, while those in high variance neighborhoods or sparse regions will have lower confidence.